 When you install WordPress, several user roles are created by default.

 - Subscriber: Has read access and minimal control of their own profile.

 - Contributor: Has read, delete, and edit permissions for their own posts, but not the ability to publish.

 - Author: Has full control of their own posts without the ability to create new categories.

 - Editor: Has full control of the content areas of the site, such as adding and deleting of posts.

 - Administrator: Has complete control of the WordPress system.

-How to Change WordPress Roles for Users
+How to Set WordPress Roles and Permissions

 Scroll to the bottom of the page and click the “Update User” button.